stancsz/presets/README.md

-# YamlPresetPlugin
+# PresetEngine

 **A Declarative, Text-Driven Modular Multi-Effect Plugin.**

-YamlPresetPlugin is a VST3 and Standalone audio plugin that allows you to define complex audio processing chains and custom user interfaces entirely through text configuration.
+PresetEngine is a VST3 and Standalone audio plugin that allows you to define complex audio processing chains and custom user interfaces entirely through text configuration.
 It bridges the gap between DSP coding and rapid prototyping.

 ## What is it?

 Think of it as a "browser" for audio processing chains.
-Instead of hardcoding a plugin with a fixed set of features, YamlPresetPlugin reads a configuration file (YAML, JSON, or XML) and dynamically constructs:
+Instead of hardcoding a plugin with a fixed set of features, PresetEngine reads a configuration file (YAML, JSON, or XML) and dynamically constructs:
 1.  **The DSP Chain**: Instantiating and connecting audio effects in the specified order.
 2.  **The User Interface**: Generating knobs, sliders, dropdowns, and meters to control those effects.

+Technically, PresetEngine's configurable architecture makes it possible to recreate the vast majority of common commercial plugins (covering roughly 90% of typical use-cases) as well as support advanced, custom plugin behaviors — all defined via text configuration or programmatically.

 ## Key Features